US release: The US Albums

 A 13-CD box set of The Beatles’ Capitol Records albums has been issued in the United States, the day after its worldwide release.

-Released to coincide with the 50th anniversary of The Beatles’ US invasion, the collection brings together reissues of the group’s American long players, which often contained different mixes, running orders and artwork from their UK counterparts.
+Released to coincide with the 50th anniversary of The Beatles’ US invasion, The US Albums brings together reissues of the group’s American long players, which often contained different mixes, running orders and artwork from their UK counterparts.

 The box set contains mono and stereo versions of all The Beatles’ Capitol albums released between 1964 and 1966, as well as the United Artists soundtrack for A Hard Day’s Night, which contained incidental music not released in the UK, and the 1970 US-only compilation Hey Jude.